logo

 Can a brand-new user teach herself the Internet with this?

 Yes, depending on cognitive and motor skills.
 The GoL program is designed to be as self-teaching as possible.
 Included with the software are a range of tips, guides, and reminders to encourage independent learning.
 Where active seniors congregate, they can teach themselves; in assisted living and nursing homes, public libraries and senior housing, the staff organize scheduled times.
 It helps to have someone at the center encouraging seniors to try it; once they do, many get "hooked."
-We provide a train-the-coach comprehensive kit that guides other older computer users to serve as temporary coaches on site.
+We provide a train-the-coach comprehensive kit that guides other device users to serve as temporary coaches on site.

 Is Generations on Line available for home use?